 For well over a century now, Congress has consistently acknowledged or recognized Native Hawaiians as the indigenous peoples of Hawai‘i through the enactment of over 150 Federal statutes.
 In coordination with my colleagues, I remain committed to safeguarding and improving many of the laws that protect and promote the rights of Native Hawaiians, such as the Native American Housing Assistance and Self-Determination Reauthorization Act, the Native Hawaiian Education Act and the Native Hawaiian Health Care Improvement Act.

 I also work closely with the Office of Native Hawaiian Relations at the Department of Interior, which helps preserve and promote the federal government’s unique political and trust relationship with Native Hawaiians.
 This office administers federal grant programs, provides technical support services and works with federal agencies to ensure meaningful engagement with Native Hawaiians on policies and programs that could impact their lands, rights and resources.
-For more about this office and its role in representing the interests of the Native Hawaiian community, see its website (https://www.doi.gov/hawaiian).
+For more about this office and its role in representing the interests of the Native Hawaiian community, visit its website at https://www.doi.gov/hawaiian.

 Funding Native Hawaiian-Serving Programs and Services